percona/pmm-doc/docs/details/commands/pmm-admin.md

     :  Comma-separated list of collector names to exclude from exporter

     `--max-collections-limit=-1`
-    :  Disable collstats & indexstats if there are more than <n> collections.
-0: No limit, -1: Let PMM automatically set this value.
+    :  Disable collstats, dbstats, topmetrics and indexstats if there are more than <n> collections.
+0: No limit.
+Default is -1, PMM automatically sets this value.

         !!! caution ""
             To high limit could affect CPU and Memory usage.